oxidecomputer/sb2_poc/blog.md

 global buffer before checking the signature.
 Instead of stopping when the size of the header has been copied (a total of 8 blocks or 128 bytes), the parsing code copies up to `m_keyBlobBlock` number of blocks.
-In a correctly formatted header, `m_keyBlobBlock` will be refer to the block number right after the header, but the code does not check the bounds on this.
+In a correctly formatted header, `m_keyBlobBlock` will refer to the block number right after the header, but the code does not check the bounds on this.
 If `m_keyBlobBlock` is set to a much larger number the code will continue copying bytes beyond the end of the global